arc-eng/cli/README.md

   --help                    Show this message and exit.

 Commands:
-  edit  ✍️ Let PR Pilot edit a file for you. plan  📋 Let PR Pilot execute a plan for you. task  🛠️ Create a new task for PR Pilot.
+  edit     ✍️ Let PR Pilot edit a file for you. history  📜 Access recent tasks. plan     📋 Let PR Pilot execute a plan for you. task     🛠️ Create a new task for PR Pilot.

 ```